Your User Name is your email address, minus @albion.edu and use your Network password (not your email password).

 Student employee supervisors that allow their student workers to repeatedly work more than 20 hours per week risk disciplinary action and/or loss of privilege of the department to have student employees.

 Each department will be supplied with a copy of the Student Employment Handbook.
 Please make this available for your students to read.
-Supplying them with a copy of the Student Employment Handbook at time is hire is encouraged.
+Supplying them with a copy of the Student Employment Handbook at time of hire is encouraged.

 Posting a Student Employment Opportunity